PaulRBerg/prb-math/README.md

 ## Features

-### Core Functions

-There's significant overlap between the functions available in SD59x18 and UD60x18, so I did not duplicate the function tables below.
+There's significant overlap between the functions available in SD59x18 and UD60x18, so I did not duplicate the functions tables below.
 If in doubt, refer to the source code, which is well-documented with NatSpec comments.

-#### Mathematical
+### Mathematical Functions

 | Name    | Description                                      |
 | ------- | ------------------------------------------------ |